Create a Recording object

 [6]:

-from pyneon import events_to_times_df, Epochs
+from pyneon import Epochs, events_to_epochs_info

 # For complex events, such as those from `events.csv`, we need to specify the event name

-events, t_before=0.5, t_after=3, t_unit="s", event_name="Flash onset"
+events, t_before=0.5, t_after=3, t_unit="s", event_name="flash onset"

 )

-# Print the epoching-ready times_df
+# Print the epoching-ready epochs_info

 print("\nFlash times DataFrame:")